vpham-gia/2019-03_PSG_X/submission/README.md

 As requested by the challenge, `install_psgx.py` allows organizers to install required packages.

-Code could be therefore run using the following command lines (python 3.5 is supposed to be already installed):
+Code could be run using the following command lines (assuming python 3.5 is already installed):
 ```
 python3 install_psgx.py
 python3 main_psgx.py